-The following questions and answers are intended to provide interested candidates with a description about Culhane Meadows and explain how it offers a great alternative career path to the traditional law firm.
-We are very excited about what we are doing and trust you will find Culhane Meadows an intriguing 21st century law firm model.
+We invite you to hear directly from some of our partners as they respond to questions that we often hear from candidates who are looking at Culhane Meadows and want to better understand how it offers a great alternative career path to the traditional law firm.
+We are very excited about what we are doing and trust you will find Culhane Meadows an intriguing 21st-century law firm model.

 What’s it like generally practicing law at Culhane Meadows?